Note: This file is about 140K in size so may take a few seconds to load,

 of sorts.
 This could hardly come from revelation!
 Scholars

-point out that the number of Ethiopian loan words found
+point out that the number of Ethiopian loan words found in

 the Qur’an may also be an indication of Christian influence,